Working at JMP

 Although we work on some large-scale projects, you’ll find that ours is not a faceless big-practice environment.
 At JMP, you’ll work with sector specialists in an environment where career development is taken seriously from induction onwards.
 We support our people with ongoing training and CPD, and offer the opportunity to get involved in focus groups such as the Sustainability Working Group.

-You can expect to work on a diverse range of projects in the UK and overseas, spanning a variety of sectors in an engaged design studio environment.
+You can expect to work on a diverse range of projects in the UK and internationally, spanning a variety of sectors in an engaged design studio environment.

 Training + Development

 JMP offers a dynamic and supportive environment in which to develop a career in the built environment.
 The practice takes its commitment to furthering architectural education seriously, and supports Part 1, 2 and 3 staff with mentoring programmes, study leave and examination fee assistance.

 The practice employs London School of Architecture students and hosts the School's annual end of year work-in-progress show.
 We have also collaborated with the LSA on a series of research and development think tanks relating to homelessness.

 Career progression at the practice is demonstrated by the fact that one of our directors started their career at JMP as a Part 1.
 For non-architects, the practice supports members of the marketing team to attend CIM courses, and encourages members of the accounts team to pursue further CIMA qualifications.